What is Colorado’s Maintenance Formula?

 Unlike child support, Colorado’s spousal support formula is not presumptive – it is merely an advisory amount for the court to consider when determining an appropriate amount of alimony.
 For a complete discussion of spousal support and the role of the advisory formula, see our Spousal Maintenance article in the Colorado Family Law Guide.

-In reality, in situations where the formula applies, at time time of divorce or legal separation most judges in El Paso County seem to follow Colorado’s maintenance guidelines fairly closely.
+In reality, in situations where the formula applies, at time of divorce or legal separation most judges in El Paso County seem to follow Colorado’s maintenance guidelines fairly closely.
 While I have on occasion seen judges go below the advisory numbers, I do not recall seeing a a judge exceed either the advisory amount or duration.
 But while the formula is a good estimate of where maintenance should end up, the Colorado alimony calculation is still only an estimate – there are no assurances.

 FAQ – Colorado Alimony Calculation